mkauth/Word-Search/README.md

-To run the program, use the command:
+To run the program, use the following command in the console while inside the project directory:

 	python wordsearch.py

-in the console while inside the project directory.
+To run the tests, use the following command in the console while inside the project directory.:

-To run the tests, use the command:

 	python tests.py